TPMS Service Tips for Auto Service Professionals

 How to speed up TPMS work

-The easiest way to speed up TPMS work in your shop is eliminate the need to call your supplier and wait for a TPMS sensor delivery.
+The easiest way to speed up TPMS work in your shop is to eliminate the need to call your supplier and wait for a TPMS sensor delivery.
 By keeping the four REDI-Sensors Multi-Application TPMS Sensors on hand, you’ll be ready to get to work on most every vehicle that comes into your shop.
 Instead of waiting for a parts delivery, or spending time programming a ‘universal’ sensor, you can get right to work on your customer’s vehicle.

 Why would I need dozens of OE sensors?